jonlpersson/ed-latimore/site/_posts/2020-03-14-5-simple-ways-to-start-a-conversation.md

 * Interested in making new friends
 * Able to string together a few words to form a sentence

 The goal is to be open and receptive rather than closed and repulsive.
-If you keep this mind, your tone of voice and physical demeanor will reflect that state of mind.
+If you keep this in mind, your tone of voice and physical demeanor will reflect that state of mind.

 ***\*Bonus points: Keep your hands out of your pockets and definitely not behind your back like you’re in the military; that counts as closed body posture.***

-### Build Empathy And Make The Person Feel Like You Care
+## Build empathy and make the person feel like you care

 > "No one cares how much you know, until they know how much you care" - Theodore Roosevelt